How to Repair or Reset WSL Ubuntu on Windows 11

 To reset Ubuntu, follow the same steps as repairing (Settings > Apps > Installed apps > Ubuntu > Advanced options), but this time click the Reset button.

-Reset deletes all data and resets Ubuntu to fresh state.
+Reset deletes all data and gives you a fresh Ubuntu installation.

 Wait until the reset finishes, then open Ubuntu again to check if it works better.